SS Empire Lifeguard: Construction and career

 Maiden Castle was laid down by Fleming and Ferguson at their shipyard at Paisley, Scotland, in 1943 and launched on 8 June 1944.
 She was completed in November and served as a convoy escort until the end of the Second World War in May 1945.
 The ship was placed in reserve on 25 May.
 Maiden Castle was reactivated in November and assigned to the Fishery Protection Flotilla based at Fleetwood.
 In 1947 she returned to reserve.
 The ship was sold and arrived at Sunderland on 22 December 1955 to be broken up.

 October 1945 reactivated to pick up the RN Shore Party at Murmansk and bring them back to the Clyde.
 She then sailed to Kiel and took another Naval party to Devonport.

 Post war she served in Home fleet and the Mediterranean as an Army Transport, including the transport of Jewish refugees to Palestine.

-23 July 1947, She was sunk in Haifa harbour near Haganah with a bomb while discharging 300 Jewish immigrants who had officially been admitted to Palestine under quota.
-Sixty-five immigrants were killed and 40 were wounded.
+23 July 1947, She was sunk in Haifa harbour by the Haganah with a bomb while discharging 300 Jewish Ma'apilim released from Cyprus detention camps to Palestine under quota, in order to stop further deportations.
 She was later raised and scrapped on 22 June 1955.